heinwessels/DwarfsOfLight/README.md

 - For `h` use the Manhatten distance, or approximate the hypotenuse.

 <img src="gifs/pathfinding.jpg" alt="drawing" width="600"/>
+<sup><b>Example of pathfinding calculation.
+It has been adapted to not go diagonally accross corners, which is more visible in the gif below.</b></sup>

 This is also where the ECS architecture excels, because I can finely adjust how and when the engine does pathfinding.
 Currently I can limit the amount of pathfinding calculations per `update` easily.
 The process for a entity to pathfind is as follows: